Maintainer guide¶

 should result in full deployments.
 Tags of the form v<major>

-should automatically track their most recent semver tags.
-The latest
+should automatically track their most recent semver tags, and the latest

 Repository contents¶